How to Make a Homemade Latte With What You Already Have

 An Unwind Guide for Cozy Mornings (No Barista Skills Required)

 Let’s be real: you don’t need a $2,000 espresso machine or a degree in latte art to enjoy a rich, creamy latte at home.
-Sometimes, the most satisfying rituals are the ones born from simplicity—using what’s already in your kitchen, your mug, and your quiet corner of the house.
+Sometimes, the most satisfying rituals are the ones born from simplicity, using what’s already in your kitchen, your mug, and your quiet corner of the house.
+When we strip away the complexity of high end machinery, we find that the act of preparation becomes the reward.
 This is your Unwind moment: slow, intentional, and deeply yours.
+By focusing on the sensory experience, from the scent of the beans to the warmth of the ceramic, you transform a simple morning beverage into a grounding meditation.

 What You'll Need